Prof W N Dawes and Dr A Boies

 - Develop an intuition for scaling and magnitudes in heat transfer

-- Develop an understanding of numerical and expeirmental methods for solving practical problems
+- Develop an understanding of numerical and experimental methods for solving practical problems

 Multidimensional conduction (3L)